Chatsworth House, Derbyshire, Peak District. Home of the Dukes of Devonshire.

 When is it open?

-The house, garden and farmyard are closed from New Year to 28th March.
+The house, garden and farmyard are open from 19th March - 4th November.
 The 1000 acre park and the farmshop and its restaurant are open all year round.

 Garden 11.00am to 6.00pm, last admission 5.00pm.